YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I see this worry often because recovery instructions can sound strict, while gym and supplement routines feel personal.
 My job is to separate plain protein as food support from supplement behavior that can complicate healing, blood pressure, stomach comfort, training return, or medical disclosure.

-One person is worried that whey protein will damage grafts.
-Another is worried that protein powder might increase shedding.
-Someone else wants to restart the same bodybuilding stack they used before surgery.
-Another person has no appetite, cannot eat enough normal food, and is wondering whether a plain shake is better than skipping meals.
+You may be worried that whey will damage grafts.
+You may be worried that protein powder will increase shedding.
+You may want to restart the same bodybuilding stack you used before surgery.
+Or you may simply have no appetite and wonder whether a plain shake is better than skipping meals.

 Those are not the same situation.
-The decision changes when the shake is a single-ingredient protein powder, a meal replacement, a high-caffeine pre-workout, a creatine formula, or a product marketed for rapid muscle gain.
-It also changes if you have nausea, diarrhea, vomiting, dehydration, high blood pressure, diabetes, or a medicine list that already needs careful review.
+One ordinary serving is different from doubling scoops because you feel behind.
+A single ingredient powder is different from a meal replacement, a high caffeine pre workout, a creatine formula, or a rapid muscle gain product.
+The decision also changes if you have nausea, diarrhea, vomiting, dehydration, high blood pressure, diabetes, or a medicine list that already needs careful review.

 If you have kidney disease, significant liver disease, uncontrolled diabetes, gout, a medical instruction to limit protein, or a restricted diet for another condition, do not treat protein powder as an automatic recovery tool.
 Send the clinic the label and your medical background first, especially if the product contains more than plain protein.